-It is like when we say the quesmadreigah (spiritual level), and he must also take into account the madreigah that his family is on, and to cater to their personalities.
-In addition, each day should have a certain amount of time, in the midst of cleaning, allocated solely to the children.
-This "rest period" is not only for the children but also for the parents themselves. tion s of the Mah Nishtanah by the Pesach seder, which is in question -and- answer format.
-We are not asking the question s because we are honestly questioning it and looking for an answer [rather, we already know the answer and we are just clarifying it to ourselves so that our knowledge can internalize.[ RETURNING TO A HIGHER EXPERIENCE some sefarim did I realize what I experienced.
+It is like when we say the question s of the Mah Nishtanah by the Pesach seder, which is in question -and- answer format.
+We are not asking the question s because we are honestly questioning it and looking for an answer [rather, we already know the answer and we are just clarifying it to ourselves so that our knowledge can internalize.[ RETURNING TO A HIGHER EXPERIENCE I one time had an experience during hisbodedus when I was davening, where I felt the ohr EinSof, the infinite light.
+I didn't consciously try to get there, it happened unexpectedly.
+Only later when I learned some sefarim did I realize what I experienced.
 How can I return to such an experience?
 ANSWER: